Mérida, Yucatán: History

 In August 1993, Pope John Paul II visited the city on his third trip to Mexico.
-The city has been host to two bilateral United States – Mexico conferences, the first in 1999 (Bill Clinton – Ernesto Zedillo) and the second in 2007 (George W. Bush – Felipe Calderón).
+The city has been host to two bilateral United States – Mexico conferences, the first in 1999 (Bill Clinton – Ernesto Zedillo) and the second in 2007 (George W. Bush – Felipe Calderón, which resulted in the creation of the Mérida Initiative).
+Mérida hosted the VI Summit of Association of Caribbean States in April 2014.
+In recent years, important sports competitions have been held in Mérida, such as the World Cup of the World Archery Federation.
+The city has also hosted important scientific meetings such as the International Cosmic Ray Conference.